IDFA Online Learning

 Divorce is a Human Experience

 Nobody ever said divorce was pretty.
-But experts’ estimate that nearly 50% of American marriages end in divorce indicates that the experience certainly is human.
+But experts’ estimates that nearly 50% of American marriages end in divorce indicates that the experience certainly is human.
 And when two people, once joined by marriage, head off in new directions, each of them will encounter change and uncertainty, a possible intermingling or rotation of anxiety and excitement, and, of course, big financial shifts.

 Bridging the Gap: Maximizing the Role of the Financial Neutral